IDv4: Aegis

 Dec 2025 — AAIF formed

-OpenAI, Anthropic, Google, Microsoft, AWS, and Block formalized MCP and A2A as the agent protocol standard.
+OpenAI, Anthropic, Google, Microsoft, AWS, and Block put agent protocols under neutral governance — MCP in the new Agentic AI Foundation, A2A in the Linux Foundation.
 Agent traffic is consolidating onto two wire protocols Aegis already enforces.

 2026 — EU AI Act enforcement